Important

 Connection not secure

-Configuring podman to trust the Certificate Authority
+Configuring Podman to trust the Certificate Authority

 $ sudo cp rootCA.pem /etc/containers/certs.d/quay-server.example.com/ca.crt